Image Image

 What's Holding You Back?

-Can I achieve the same results with open-source tools?
+Can I achieve the same results with classic C# and Roslyn API?

 Metalama is Engineered for Good Architecture.
 Metalama is designed to simplify development.
 It avoids offering hacks that render the code less predictable or comprehensible.
 Software development encompasses three cultures: hacking, science, and engineering.
 We identify with the last one while remaining mindful of the other two.